MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/codeunit1-replacement.md

 ## Codeunit 1 Replacement

-Copy the code to a text editor, and save it as a .txt file type, then import it into the database.
+Copy the code to a text editor, and save it as a .txt file type.
+You will use this during a technical upgrade.

 ```
 OBJECT Codeunit 1 ApplicationManagement